kmiscia/state_finder/README.md

 ## Usage

-To start server `./state-server &`
+To start server `./state-server &` (Note: It may take a few moments for the server to come up)

 To query server `curl -d "longitude=-77.036133&latitude=40.513799" http://localhost:8080/`